 UA is the state where all domain names and all email addresses are accepted, validated, stored, processed and displayed correctly and consistently by all applications.
 When businesses are UA-ready, it means their systems and services will work harmoniously with the continuously expanding domain name space and will help set them up for future opportunities and success by supporting their customers using their customer’s chosen identities.
 The growth of these new domains means that being UA-ready is key to the biggest business opportunity many companies are missing.

 A revealed a potential USD 9.8 billion growth opportunity in online revenue from both existing users using the new domain names and from new internet users coming online through IDNs.
 This is a conservative number, as the study did not consider the potential future growth in e-commerce spend or in the registrations of new domains.
 It also looked at just five major languages and language groups that would benefit from IDNs – Russian, Chinese, Arabic, Vietnamese and Indic language groups.

 Clearly, UA is a business opportunity, one where IT leaders play a critical role.
 IT leaders have an opportunity and a mandate to raise awareness of UA and help their organisations realize these benefits by ensuring UA compliance.

 The UASG exists to help organizations ensure their systems are UA-ready and able to accept all domain names and all email addresses.

 UA is so critical to a truly global internet that the world’s leading technology firms are devoting time, resources and technical expertise to helping companies become UA-ready.
-Companies such as Google and Microsoft are making progress toward ensuring their websites, apps and services can be used by any valid domain name – new or old.
-For example, Microsoft recently announced support for email addresses in Indian languages.
+Companies such as and are making progress toward ensuring their websites, apps and services can be used by any valid domain name – new or old.
+For example, Microsoft recently support for email addresses in Indian languages.